 Stay tuned to read more about my upcoming Andalusian adventures.

-TLDR: a short summary of what I did and where I ate for those too lazy to read the post
+TLDR: a short summary of what I did and where I ate in Malaga for those too lazy to read the post

 Where I went:

-- Walking tour of Central Malaga: Visited a ton of the historical monuments from the outside, and heard my first delve into the violent Andalusian history
+- Walking tour of Central Malaga: I visited a ton of the historical monuments from the outside, and had my first delve into the violent Andalusian history

-- Alcazaba: One of two fortresses that once protected the city from attack and has distinct Arab-style architecture.
+- Alcazaba: One of two fortresses that once protected the city from attack, this has distinct Arab-style architecture

 - Castillo de Gibralfaro: The castle that once housed troops that protected the Alcazaba.
-Has a beautiful courtyard and offers amazing views of the city on top.
+It has a beautiful courtyard and offers amazing views of the city on top.